Written by Rachel Moreland, USA

-Narrated by one of Britain’s favourite personalities, David Attenborough, it’s not hard to see why viewers have chosen a show about our planet over aspiring singers.
-There’s no other programme this winter that had me cheering on, as this one did when baby iguanas in the Galapagos ran for their lives from a den of slithering snakes—the neighbours in my block of flats probably thought I was rooting for my favourite sports team!
-Little did they know that I was being swept up by the intriguing complexity of the “circle of life”.
+Narrated by one of Britain’s favorite personalities, David Attenborough, it’s not hard to see why viewers have chosen a show about our planet over aspiring singers.
+There’s no other program this winter that had me cheering on, as this one did when baby iguanas in the Galapagos ran for their lives from a den of slithering snakes—the neighbors in my block of flats probably thought I was rooting for my favorite sports team!
+Little did they know that I was being swept up by the intriguing complexity of the “circle of life.”

 But this show offers more than just stunning footage of wild landscapes and exotic creatures.
 I think its popularity can also be attributed to something more intangible but just as powerful: hope.
 Hope amid uncertainty, opposition, and danger.

 As I think about the past 12 months, I can’t help but feel a bit worried, upset, and confused.
 This year has been a particularly difficult one for many around our globe.
 Ongoing conflict in the Middle East.
 Persecution by ISIS and other extremist groups.
 A political revolution in the United States.
 An uncertain future for the UK in the wake of Brexit.
 Putin arming the borders of Western Europe.
 Climate change and natural disasters.
 And these are just a few of this year’s top headlines.

 I think what our world needs now, more than ever before, perhaps, is a fresh dose of hope.
 Hope in something stable, something unfailing, and something promising.